 I had always dreamed of making my way to Europe after completing a degree in languages and linguistics.
 My first stop was France, then the UK and finally, the land of my ancestry, Italy.
 A passion for food quickly developed as shopping at local food markets, experimenting in the kitchen and buying way too many cookbooks became routine.
-While I was on maternity leave from my job as an English teacher, I started this food blog, Turin Mamma, to give voice to my passion for cooking and food history.
+Five years ago, while on maternity leave with my eldest daughter, I started this food blog, to give voice to my passion for cooking, travel and food history.

 My sources of recipe inspiration are myriad: my own family (I’m of mixed Calabrese-Sicilian heritage); my husband’s family (originally from the Monferrato region of Piedmont); my ridiculously large food history and cookbook collection; my local macellaio di fiducia (‘trusted butcher’) and the contadini (‘farmers’) at my neighbourhood market who just love dispensing cooking advice; attendance at a professional cooking course run by Italy’s oldest chef’s association; a newly-renovated country house and vegetable garden in the verdant, vine-covered hills between Turin and Asti.

 I’m a wearer of many hats, with a varied list of skills and interests.

 I have over a decade and a half of English language teaching experience to all ages.
 In collaboration with the social eating network, Bonappetour, I offer Market-to-Table and Pasta-Making cooking classes from my home in Turin.
 I also work with local Italian-English bilingual preschool, Scuola il Cucciolo, to provide hands-on cooking experiences designed for young children.

 In addition to creating the content (recipes, photography and text) for this blog, I have written about Italian food traditions and travel for other publications.
 See my Press page for more details.